Emilykidd3/horiseon/README.md

 # Horiseon
 Horiseon is a website for the search engine optimization company.
-This website is made to be accessble and semantic.
+This website was updated to be accessble and semantic.

 ## Link to deployed application